 When we write, our characters, our creations, are simply a manifestation of our internal beliefs.
 The plot is simply a backdrop, a field on which these characters act out the struggles we seek to resolve in ourselves.

 By continually returning to the awareness that our writing is a choice, we give space for our characters to understand this as well.
 Our decision to fall in love was a choice.
-Our decision to get married was a choice.
-Our decision to get a divorce, stop speaking to our parents, have an affair, abandon our cat, rescue a friend, drink a fifth a whiskey – everything is a choice.
+To get married was a choice.
+To get a divorce, stop speaking to our parents, have an affair, abandon our cat, rescue a friend, drink a fifth a whiskey – everything is a choice.

 By approaching our work from this perspective of understanding that we always have a choice, we begin to make conscious what was perhaps previously unconscious.
 By doing this, we begin to UNDERSTAND what we did not previously understand.